BIMIB-DISCo/CT4TD/README.md

 **Instructions for a single new analysis and optimization**

-Open Folder single-analysis, and follow the steps
+Open Folder Single-analysis, and follow the steps

 Step 1: